Blerp23/Blerptest-mod/README.md

 My first Mindustry mod, sprites are ugly and some units are unobtainable, also this is a collab with notMEEPoffaith(some sprites)
 Plans:
 -New sprites
--Polaris and others will come from reconstructors
+-Polaris and others will come from reconstructors.
-            proof that i dont care that hio tested blerptest-mod
+ Proof that i dont care that hio tested blerptest-mod